QualiTorque/torque-vs-code-extensions/README.md

 ### Document Links

 In some parts of Torque documents you have links, and you can jump to the referenced files when ctrl(cmd) + click on them.
-- In a blueprint file it opens relevant application/service YAML when clicking on their names.
+- In a blueprint file, it opens the relevant application/service YAML when clicking on their names.
-- In service/application file you jump to referenced scripts
+- In a service/application file you can jump to the referenced scripts

 ![links](https://user-images.githubusercontent.com/8643801/131506656-c63860a7-6828-4b8d-afd0-4ea51c1d36b5.gif)